 If you intend to file a lawsuit for a medication error or any other kind of medical malpractice in Kansas City, you will need an affidavit of merit signed by a medical professional, as mentioned above.
 This affidavit will essentially act as sworn testimony from the practitioner that your claim has merit.
 An experienced personal injury attorney can help you build a strong case for your medication error claim.
 If you succeed in your claim, you can recover compensation for any medical expenses resulting from the error as well as compensation for your pain and suffering.

-The qualified team at Wendt Law Firm P.C. can review your case for free and let you know if we believe you have the elements of a lawsuit.
+The qualified team of Kansas City medical malpractice lawyers at Wendt Law Firm P.C. can review your case for free and let you know if we believe you have the elements of a lawsuit.
 We can help you file your claim in the correct Kansas City courts right away, if so.
 We have everything you need to start and finish a medical malpractice lawsuit right here in KC; contact us today to schedule your appointment.